 Cook for a few more minutes, then add the sweetcorn, flour, paprika, nutmeg and salt and pepper to taste.
 Cook, stirring, over a medium heat for 5-10 minutes until the sauce has thickened.
 Set aside.

 Roll out your pastry on a lightly floured surface.
 Cut out discs using a saucer, or a large pastry cutter.
 Place a tablespoon of the humita mixture into the centre of the disc.
 You will probably think you need more but you really don't - the empanada will leak in the oven if you overfill it!

-Press the edges together with your fingers.
+Brush a little beaten egg, plant milk or water along the edges and the press together with your fingers to close the empanadas.
 Traditionally empanadas have a pattern, perhaps made with a fork, on the sealed edge to differentiate between different flavours.

 Place each empanada on a baking tray.
-Brush with egg wash on both sides then bake for 30 minutes, turning halfway through the cooking time.
+Brush with the beaten egg or milk on both sides then bake for 30 minutes, turning halfway through the cooking time.

 Serve hot.
-Traditionally these would be eaten alone but I like to have them with chimichurri sauce and lots of green salad.
+Traditionally these are eaten alone but I like to have them with chimichurri sauce and lots of green salad.